Sefineh1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. echo ' Displaying the content of two files'
 4. echo ' displaying the last 10 lines of/etc/passwd'
 5. echo ' Displaying the first 10 lines of /etc/passwd'
+6. echo ' Dsiplay the third line of the file iacta'